microsoft-dx/msp-fundamentals/MSP-Roles/Junior.md

 * Host or Co-Host one workshop per semester in our University
 * Write one or two technical blog posts or record and post one or two technical videos
 * Have strong social media skills or strong social media presence
+* Participate in one hackathon/coding competition (Innovation Labs, Imagine Cup etc.)
+* Participate in Microsoft and Microsoft Student Partner events
+* Be active in our laboratory (TODO: define *active*)

 ## To what resources I have access?